 This is how you get a proper fit in a ski boot.

-On a new ski boot, if you want to keep an optimal fit over time, make sure no buckle is down to the last crank.
-As you use the ski boot, the liner will pack up, the foam is going to shape around your foot and eventually, you will need to tighten the buckles again.
-If you're already on the last crank, you won't be able to.
+On a new ski boot, if you want to keep an optimal fit over time, make sure no buckle is cranked up to the last notch.
+As you use the boot, the liner will pack up, the foam is going to shape around your foot and eventually, you will need to tighten the buckles again.
+If you're already on the last notch, you won't be able to.
 Keep room for later adjustments.

 Like previously said, when you are standing straight on your legs, your toes should be slightly touching the tip of the boot.
 This is normal, your heel is not yet in its final position.